MUS SELF-FUNDED WORKERS' COMPENSATION PROGRAM

 - Stay-at-Work/Return-to-Work assistance;

 - Wage compensation for those who are temporarily unable to work.
-Under current rules, replacement wages equal to 2/3 of the employee’s average weekly wages, calculated using the previous 4 pay periods, up to a maximum weekly amount established annually by the State Department of Labor.
+Under current rules, replacement wages equal to 2/3 of the employee’s average weekly wages, calculated using the previous 4 pay periods, up to a maximum weekly amount established annually by the Montana Department of Labor (DLI).

 - Vocational Rehabilitation opportunities and Disability Compensation in cases of permanent loss of bodily function.

-For a comprehensive explanation of benefits available to an injured worker please see the Montana Department of Labor (DLI) Explanation of Workers' Compensation Benefits.
+For a comprehensive explanation of workers' compensation benefits available and the responsibilities of an injured worker, please see the Montana DLI Explanation of Workers' Compensation Benefits.

-MUS employees who work and reside outside Montana on a more than temporary basis see additional instructions.
+MUS employees who work and reside outside Montana on a more than temporary basis DO NOT complete a MT FROI, follow the Non-Montana Claim Filing Instructions.
 Workers’ compensation is regulated state-by-state, MUS purchases a workers’ compensation insurance policy to ensure its non-Montana employees have appropriate state-specific coverage.
-This claim process may vary slightly from that described for Montana employees.
+This claim process differs slightly from that described for Montana employees – Timeliness is still essential to protecting your eligibility to workers’ compensation benefits Contact your campus claim coordinator with questions or for assistance with a non-Montana workers’ compensation claim.